mttcrn/polimi-CSE-notes/Natural Language Processing.md

 Moreover, we can't blindly remove punctuation (ex. titles, prices, dates, URLs, hashtags, email addresses, ..) and we may deal with clitics, words that don't stand on their own.
 Many languages, such as Chinese, do not use spaces to separate words, so deciding where the token boundaries are can be difficult.
 It is common to threat each character as a token.

-Instead of white-space segmentation or single-character segmentation we can:
+Instead of **white-space** segmentation or **single-character** segmentation we can:
 - use the data to tell us how to tokenize.
-- use a sub-word tokenization which is useful for splitting up longer words and for allowing the ML model to learn explicitly the morphology of the language.
+- use a **sub-word** tokenization which is useful for splitting up longer words and for allowing the ML model to learn explicitly the morphology of the language.
-- use byte-pair encoding.
+- use **byte-pair encoding**.

 Certain tasks require sentences to be segmented.
 A common algorithm is to tokenize and then use rules or ML to classify a period as either a part of the word or a sentence-boundary.
 ## Text Normalization